gesiscss/WhatsR/README.md

 ```

 ## Scientific use
-If you are using this package for your research, please cite it accordingly.
+If you are using this package for your research, please cite the corresponding paper accordingly.
 You get the citation as a BibTex by running
 ```R
 citation("WhatsR")
 ```